 When I got asked to do Pee-wee, I hadn't written in about five years, and considering that I'd only been writing for five or six years...
 When we started we were basically a street band and did everything by rote, and then after about three years I was like, this isn't going to work anymore, and I had to start writing things down.
 So when Tim called for Pee-wee, my first reaction was that I couldn't do it, that it was outside my abilities.
 And then I decided, "Well, fuck it, I'll just do it."
 I didn't really have anything to lose.
 When I first sat down to write the first cue, I really had to look at the stave and try not to panic!
 I started scribbling...
 This was before we had software to help us.
 I just had pencil and paper!

 What made Tim come to you for Pee-wee?
 I'm told, though I don't know this to be true, that Tim used to come and see my band, and he just thought I could do it.
 Then Paul Reubens, who plays Pee-wee, was a fan of this film I'd done for my brother [Richard Elfman] called Forbidden Zone, and so I think my name came up in those two different incarnations, and it was just a lucky break.

+What do you think of Hans Zimmer's Batman scores?
 I think he did a fantastic job.
 What Nolan did was great and really took it into a whole different realm.
 After Tim, those films were really a mess.
 When I heard they were reviving the franchise I was like, 'Oh god, really?
 Can they get even more ridiculous now?'
 And instead it was the opposite, which was really smart.